 Concentrates on the study and application of nonverbal communication.
-Theories and approaches related to the interpretation and social impact of nonverbal communication on interpresonal relationships and organizations are emphasized.
+Theories and approaches related to the interpretation and social impact of nonverbal communication on interpretation and social impact of nonverbal communication on interpretation and organizations are emphasized.
 Topics include: nonverbal functions, methods for research, and observational studies.
-Periodically.
-Prerequisite: COMA 6301.
+Periodically, Prerequisite: COMA 6301.